apeterson-BFI/AdventOfCode/AdventOfCode/DailySummary.md

 * Most LOC of the month so far
 * Moderately Difficult (**)

+## Day 8
+* ranks 4567 / 4212
+* done by 7:36:47
+* 115 LOC
+* Calculating properties of a nary tree.
+*
+* I stumbled trying to make a perfect functional style with lists
+* Because I was passing the same data to all the children, which was wrong
+* When I changed to a mutable Stack, I was able to solve it,
+* but without the functional purity.
+* Moderately Difficult (**)

 # Charts

 ### Ranking Part 1 (* = 1000, 1-9 = 100 - 900)